bzhai/multimodal_sleep_stage_benchmark/README.md

 Please build all data sets based on this environment
 2. The second environment is only used for hyper-parameter search of deep learning models.
 We use TensorFlow 2.0 version to complete the super parameter search。

-The dataset can be obtained from the ([RR Interval data](https://sleepdata.org/datasets/mesa/files/polysomnography/annotations-rpoints])) and ([actigraphy data](https://sleepdata.org/datasets/mesa/files/actigraphy)) from ([MESA](https://sleepdata.org/datasets/mesa))
-Note: The RR interval is the time between QRS complexes which is also known as Inter-beat interval (IBI).
-Setup the experiment directory and update sleep_stage_config.py with these settings.
+You may setup the experiment directory according to your experiment system.
-Here I present an example of the experiment directory structure and their values that should be mapped to Config:
+Here I present an example of the experiment directory structure and their values that should be mapped to `Config` in `sleep_stage_config.py` :
 ```bash
 └─experiment_root
     ├─actigraphy # It’s MESA Actigraphy data directory which maps to ACC_PATH